jhuang38/jhuang38/README.md

 #### Hello! 👋 I'm James, a Computer Science student at the University of Waterloo.

-- I'll be interning at Snowflake in Toronto in Winter 2026, as well as interning at Databricks in Bellevue for Summer 2026!
-- I've previously interned at [Newfront](https://github.com/jameshuang705), PayPal, and BMO Capital Markets as a Software Engineering Intern, mainly focusing on backend/infrastructure work.
+- I've previously interned at Databricks, Snowflake, [Newfront](https://github.com/jameshuang705), PayPal, and BMO Capital Markets as a Software Engineering Intern, mainly focusing on backend/infrastructure work.
-- The main languages I'm familiar with are TypeScript, Python, Rust, C++,  and Java!
+- The main languages I'm familiar with are Python, Rust, C++, TypeScript, and Java!
 - My main interests are in backend/infrastructure development, but I'm always looking to learn new things!
-Currently trying to spec into distributed systems, ML, and just more systems-adjacent work in general.
+Currently trying to spec into distributed systems/database systems (may or may not be influenced by my last 2 internships)
 - Feel free to reach out to me at j528huan@uwaterloo.ca